Pittsburg Pedestrian Accident Lawyer

 - Use reflective clothing or a portable light to increase your visibility at night.

-- Make sure the motorist sees you before you begin to cross the street in front of a car.
+- Ensure the motorist sees you before you cross the street in front of a car.

-- Walk in the opposite direction of traffic and as far away from vehicles as possible.
+- Walk in the opposite direction of traffic and as far away from vehicles.

 - Follow all the rules of the road.